-Privacy Threshold Assessment (PTA)

-Reference: NIST SP 800-171 Revision 2 Security Requirement 3.1.9 and 3.1.22 The contractor shall prepare a PTA to confirm and document whether Personally Identifiable Information (PII) is in scope or not, and to determine which other categories of CUI will be stored, processed, or transmitted by the system.
+1. Privacy Threshold Assessment (PTA) Reference: NIST SP 800-53, Revision 5, RA-08, Privacy Impact Assessments (Note: RA-08 is used to ensure a PTA is completed to determine if a PIA is required.)
+The contractor shall prepare a PTA to confirm and document whether Personally Identifiable Information (PII) is in scope or not, and to determine which other categories of CUI will be stored, processed, or transmitted by the system.
 The PTA must be completed before GSA begins using the non-federal system.